-Cachexia (also known as wasting syndrome) is a serious but under-recognized and complex syndrome associated with asymmetric energy supply from food and metabolism.
+Cachexia (also known as wasting syndrome) is a serious but under-recognized and complex syndrome associated with asymmetric energy supply from food and metabolism, often a consequence of many chronic diseases with body mass loss of >10%.
 It is characterized by significant fatigue, lack of hunger, and loss of appetite, weight, and muscle mass, most often affecting individuals with a severe chronic condition, such as cancer and or heart disease.
 It is estimated that cachexia from any disease affects more than five million people in the U.S. The prevalence of cachexia is growing and is estimated at 1% of the U.S. population.
 Currently, there is no specific treatment for cachexia.
 Current appetite stimulant medications such as stimulants and cannabinoids are used to treat cachexia to increase food intake, and steroids are sometimes used to stop muscle wasting, but all current options may have detrimental side effects.

-PH284 for Cachexia and Appetite-related Disorders
+PH284 for Cachexia and Appetite-Related Disorders

 PH284 is an odorless, tasteless synthetic investigational neuroactive pherine nasal spray with a novel, rapid-onset potential MOA that is fundamentally differentiated from the MOA of all current treatments for the loss of appetite associated with chronic disorders, such as cancer or heart disease.
-Cachexia is a serious but under-recognized consequence of many chronic diseases with body mass loss of >10% and a prevalence of 5 to 15%.
 We believe PH284 may have therapeutic potential for improving subjective feelings of hunger in patients with cachexia.
 We are currently evaluating the potential path forward for PH284, including an assessment of completed studies and studies we believe are necessary to support a U.S. IND for potential further Phase 2 clinical development of PH284 for the treatment of cachexia, including the appropriate patient populations for demonstrating an increase in appetite and weight gain.